Topological Interference Management with Adversarial Topology Perturbation: An Algorithmic Perspective: Model and Problem Formulation

 where $X_i(t)$ is the transmitted signal from $S_i$, and $Z_j(t)$ is the additive Gaussian noise with zero-mean and unit-variance, $h_{ji}(t)$ is the channel coefficient between $S_i$ and $D_j$, and $t_{ji}=1$ if $S_i$ and $D_j$ are connected, and 0 otherwise.
 The network topology (i.e., partial connectivity patterns) can be represented by a binary matrix $\Tm=[t_{ji}]_{N \times M}$, which is assumed to be known at all sources and destinations.
 The TIM problem under the {\em static} setting \cite{jafar2013topological} assumes the actual channel realizations $\{h_{ji}(t), \forall i,j,t\}$ are not available at the sources, and the network topology $\Tm$ is fixed during communication.

 As to the message set, we follow the general multiple unicast model in \cite{jafar2013topological,yi2018tdma}, where each message originates from one unique source and intends for one unique destination.
+All messages are independent.
 As such, each source may have multiple independent messages that could intend for multiple destinations and each destination may desire multiple independent messages that could originate from multiple sources.

 Under the TIM setting, the commonly used figures of merit include symmetric degrees of freedom (DoF), sum DoF, and DoF region, which follow the standard definition in the literature (e.g., \cite{jafar2013topological,yi2018tdma}).
-Roughly speaking, DoF is the maximum number of interference-free sub-streams can be transmitted at high signal-to-noise ratio (SNR).
-Among many existing DoF results for TIM, the DoF characterization of chordal networks is one of most promising ones \cite{maleki2013optimality,yi2018tdma}.
+Roughly speaking, the DoF value is the maximum number of interference-free sub-streams that can be transmitted at high signal-to-noise ratio (SNR).
+Among many promising DoF results for TIM, the DoF characterization in \cite{maleki2013optimality,yi2018tdma} reveals the limitation of coding in chordal networks, which is of particular relevance to this work.